Function values are enough for $L_2$-approximation: Part II

 \end{open}

-Clearly, a similar question for $L_p$-approximation with $p\neq2$ is also of interest.
-Note that \eqref{OP} is of no use if the approximation numbers are not square-summable.
-But if they are square-summable, then it would imply that the sampling numbers and the approximation numbers always have the same polynomial rate of convergence.
+Note that \eqref{OP} is of no use if the linear widths are not square-summable, but would lead to a quite tight bound otherwise.
 The relation \eqref{OP} is true for all examples of sufficiently studied function classes $F$ that are known to the authors.
 On the other hand, general results are only known in the case that $F$ is the unit ball of a reproducing kernel Hilbert space.
 Even in this case, the problem is open, but the gap is quite small already.
-Namely, it was shown in \cite{KU19} that \eqref{OP} is true with $cn$ replaced by $cn\log(n)$, verifying that a polynomial order of the approximation numbers greater than one half carries over to the sampling numbers.
-This was then improved by Nagel/Sch\"afer/T.\,Ullrich in~\cite{NSU20}, who showed \eqref{OP} with an additional factor of $\sqrt{\log n}$ on the right hand side.
+Namely, it was shown in \cite{KU19} that \eqref{OP} is true with the index $cn$ replaced by $cn\log(n+1)$, showing that the polynomial order of approximation and sampling widths is the same if the linear widths are square-summable.
+This was then improved by Nagel/Sch\"afer/T.\,Ullrich in~\cite{NSU20}, who showed \eqref{OP} with an additional factor of $\sqrt{\log(n+1)}$ on the right hand side.
+In all these papers, the constant $c$ is independent of $F$ and $\mu$.
 The aim of this paper is to prove a similar result for general function classes $F$.

-Before we come to our result, let us mention that, recently, another beautiful upper bound for the sampling numbers of general classes $F$ has been shown by Temlyakov in~\cite{Tem20}.
-Namely, for a finite measure $\mu$, the sampling numbers may be bounded above by the Kolmogorov $n$-widths of $F$ in the uniform norm.
-While this relation has many interesting consequences, it does not lead to a general comparison of the numbers $e_n$ and $a_n$, see Example~\ref{counterexample}.
+Before we come to our result, let us mention that, recently, another beautiful upper bound for the sampling widths of general classes $F$ has been shown by Temlyakov in~\cite{Tem20}.
+This will be discussed in Section~\ref{sec:Tem}.

 Our main result reads as follows.